seifertd/api-client/README.md

   username: 'user'          # Defaults to null, use to configure HTTP basic auth
   password: 'pass'          # Defaults to null, use to configure HTTP basic auth
   version: 'API_VERSION'    # Defaults to null, appended to base_path to form url, only
-                            #   used if VersionedApiClient (or subclass thereof) is the type
 request_options:
   timeout:                # Defaults to 2000, request fails if it takes longer than this
 ```

-The options.request_options object can be used to specify any option
+The request_options object can be used to specify any option
 allowed by the node.js request library.
 See https://github.com/mikeal/request.

 The url formed by the api-client will therefore be: